Caster Semenya v IAAF: ruling will have big implications for women's participation in sport

 “It always seems to come down to this idea that men have a proprietary interest in sports that women don’t have,” she told The Chicago Tribune.
 “As if we aren’t the daughters of Title IX.
 As if some of my earliest memories aren’t sitting on my dad’s lap watching the Bears and Cubs. … Sports belong to all of us.”

+They should.
+They just don’t – yet.
 Michael Serazio, Associate Professor of Communication, Boston College

 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.